SauloCandeira/SauloCandeira/README.md

 My professional goal is to become a full stack developer specializing in the javascript programming language

-### My current project is Institute Holding Kapital (IHK)

-it is an online and decentralized platform for raising securities for investment in innovative projects in the early stages. <br/>
-Currently building a crowdfunding Website: [OPEN](https://saulocandeira.github.io/instituto/) <br/>
-Currently creating my youtube channel to develop interesting projects.
-[OPEN](https://www.youtube.com/channel/UCoFHjxppebPFdRroBBYC7Hw) <br/>  <br/>

 #### My current tools
 🖼 Designer with Figma And Storybook <br/>
 🌎 Front-end Web with Reactjs and Vanillajs <br/>